 Castledermot packs a big punch for having historical buildings.
 This small town was originally called ‘Diseart Diarmad’; meaning ‘Dermot’s Hermitage’.
 This was once a very important ecclesiastical centre and there are […]

 The Gap of Dunloe has been one of the most popular tourist destinations in Ireland for 250 years.
-This stunning mountain is about 11km long and passes between The MacGillycuddy’s Reeks and Purple Mountain in […]
+This stunning mountain pass is about 11km long that traverses between the mighty MacGillycuddy Reeks and Purple […]

 This NATIONAL MONUMENT is Ninch Barrow Mound located in Laytown. co.Meath.
 It possibly dates from approx c.400 a.d and stands nearly 20 feet high with a diameter of 75 feet.
 It resembles a Norman motte and the nearby bungalow also […]